-Some OIs can be prevented by avoiding them, and others can be staved off by getting vaccinated.
+Some of these infections can be prevented by avoiding them, and others can be staved off by getting vaccinated.
 Some are really common, so you need to take special precautions to prevent being exposed to them.
-If you do develop an OI, it's important to get diagnosed and treated right away.
-So, it's a good idea to see your doctor at least once every three months.
+If you do develop an opportunistic infection, it's important to get diagnosed and treated right away.
+So, it's a good idea to see your doctor at least once every 3 months.

 Here are other important tips:

 Practice safe sex.
-Several OIs are transmitted sexually.
+Several opportunistic infections are transmitted sexually.
 You can help prevent them by always practicing safe sex.

 Take care around people.
-People-to-people spread of OIs is also common.
+People-to-people spread of opportunistic infections is also common.
 Avoid people who are sick, especially with diseases like pneumonia or tuberculosis.
 Use your own towel to wipe off gym equipment.
 Never share needles.

 Keep a health journal and write down any new symptoms.
-If you have a new symptom, don't wait three months to see your doctor.
+If you have a new symptom, don't wait 3 months to see your doctor.
 Make an appointment right away.
-If you get treated for an OI, make sure to take all prescribed medication and keep all your follow-up appointments.
+If you get treated for an infection, make sure to take all prescribed medication and keep all your follow-up appointments.